 Although we would have been content to remain in the tiny apartment until we moved into base housing, and moving into a different home for only a month seemed excessively tedious, it was nice to have the living space and convenience of a house, and being able to take a bath or a shower in our own house was definitely a welcome change.
 The house was a simple single floor structure with two bedrooms, a living dining kitchen area, and a bathroom, and it was equipped with what we used to call a "Fussa Skyrocket" kerosene fired water heater.
 The name was suggestive of what would allegedly happen if one left it unattended while heating water because the burner was not thermostatically controlled.
 In other words, when we needed hot water, we turned on the kerosene, lit the burner, waited until the water was sufficiently heated, then turned off the kerosene flow.
 I don't know if any of these contraptions ever actually took flight or exploded, but I am pretty sure that a pipe or relief valve would have blown and made an awful mess.
 We treated our skyrocket with due respect, and never attempted to find out if the nickname was justified.

 Ritsuko loves animals, especially cats.
 I knew that from the stories that she told me of when she was a little girl, how she would hide the family's two cats inside her futon on cold winter nights so that she would have two warm, furry yutanpo.
 Of course, her sister would inevitably call foul, and demand that she share.
 Ritsuko will dig in her heels and fight for something that she really wants, but so does her sister.
 I can only imagine how intense these childhood disagreements must have been.
-But, their mother was a noble lady with wisdom comparable to that of King Solomon, so I have no doubt that ultimately some agreement was reached.
+But, their mother was a noble lady with great wisdom and intelligence, so I have no doubt that ultimately some agreement was reached.

 I was not a cat person.
 It wasn't that I disliked cats, I just had never been really close to one.
 Honestly, in my lifetime to that point, the only cat with whom I had any kind of a relationship was that when I was very young, a neighbor's cat would sometimes use my sandbox as a toilet.
 Certainly, at the time I was very upset with the offending feline, but then later on, in my teen years, I began to realize that the cat had actually been teaching me a very valuable lesson about life.
 For the act of the cat defecating in my sandbox was merely a metaphor for the fact that regardless of who you are or who you become, there will always someone out there who believes that they are entitled to use your sandbox as a toilet, so in order to maintain one's sanity it would be wise to learn to see such a thing coming and to be prepared to deal with it.